Pitrified/recipinator/README.md

 This is an enhanced version of the edit recipe page, with more details to be ready for a copy paste.

+#### Automatic info

+We can generate the info automatically, then if needed edit it.
+Yeah it's needed.

+* Title? do instagram reels have a title?
+* Image - just use the thumbnail

+Python side:

+1. from an id get the info
+1. save the image, save the path to that in the class
+1. save the video, save the path to that in the class
+1. if we receive some text description save it
+1. dump the class in a json file

+We also update the database.

+#### Manual info

+The title?
+Minimal tags.
+Some notes to the recipe (simple list of text).

+Then we can have a button to convert to standard recipe.

 ### Browse recipe